eo4geocourses/metadata_scraper/README.md

 * created
 * relation (WIP)

-Please note that this script is currently a work in progress.
+Please note that this script is currently a *work in progress*.